 - Learn how to leverage curiosity about others in respectful ways by asking questions to appropriately cultivate learning about others within the office

-- Learn how diversity helps us better understand challenges and problems, while also increasing the effectiveness of creative solutions (blindspots become exposed, solutions represent whole-istic systems approach, seeing things others don’t, etc.)
+- Learn how diversity helps us better identify and address challenges and problems, while also increasing the effectiveness of creative solutions (blindspots become exposed, solutions represent whole-istic systems approach, seeing things others don’t, etc.)